mdrezas/Chatbots-with-LangChain-Large-Language-Model/README.md

 <img width="468" height="205" alt="image" src="https://github.com/user-attachments/assets/9ca2e8a1-0635-4975-93b3-319b7cd1794f" />

 Instructor Embedding:
 Ultima-2 chatbot uses instructor embeddings to index and search text documents.
 Instructors generate text embeddings tailored to any task including classification, retrieval, clustering, and text evaluation in science and finance.
 The instructor embedding technique converts the text into tokens first.
 Using these tokens, a vector representation of the text is generated.
 Next, this vector representation is used to train a model that predicts how text was generated.
-The following diagram illustrates how instructor embedding works (Figure 4).
+The following diagram illustrates how instructor embedding works.

-Figure 3:
+Figure 2:

 <img width="236" height="140" alt="image" src="https://github.com/user-attachments/assets/23a0b933-20d4-487a-bd30-26bc07025b19" />